-- 6.5.2 Off-site shipments (both commercial and by NASA vehicle) require documentation and completion of a LF 56, "Radioactive Material Transfer," which is to be included with other relevant shipping documents. - a.
+6.5.2 Off-site shipments (both commercial and by NASA vehicle) require documentation and completion of a LF 56, "Radioactive Material Transfer," which is to be included with other relevant shipping documents.

+a.
 Each shipment shall be made in accordance with the applicable Federal, State, and local transportation regulations.
-These regulations are referenced in the Preface of this document. - All commercial shipments of radioactive material shall be under the cognizance of LMT when the shipment is sponsored by or shipped in connection with a LaRC sponsored project.
+There are three sources of regulations pertaining to the shipment of radioactive material: